 Any properly configured computer on the University's network that has been altered by the installation of non-supported software and requires IT personnel support may be assessed a \$10 charge per quarter hour (15 minutes) or \$40 per hour.
 Chargeable support issues relating to University activity will be posted to the requesting department or operating unit's Computer Support Expense account.
-Chargeable support issues relating to personal activity will be posted to the requesting to personal activity will be posted to the requesting to personal activity will be posted to the requesting to personal activity will be posted to the requesting to personal activity will be posted to the requesting to personal activity will be posted to the requesting to personal activity will be posted to the requesting to personal activity will be posted to the requesting to personal activity will be posted to the requesting to personal activity will be posted to the requesting to personal activity will be posted to the requesting to personal activity will be posted to the requesting to personal activity will be posted to the requesting to personal activity will be posted to the requesting individuals account.
+Chargeable support issues relating to personal activity will be posted to the requesting to personal activity will be posted to the requesting to personal activity will be posted to the requesting to personal activity will be posted to the requesting to personal activity will be posted to the requesting to personal activity will be posted to the requesting individuals account.